-2. The Enigma of the Relationship between Competition and Growth

-We recall that one of the three central tenets of the paradigm of creative destruction is that innovation comes from investment by entrepreneurs, in particular research and development; and that these investments are in turn motivated by the prospect of the monopoly rents that reward innovation.
-It would thus seem logical that anything that might diminish innovation rents, and in particular increased competition on the product market, would reduce the incentive to innovate.
+2. The Enigma of the Relationship between Competition and Growth that anything that might diminish innovation rents, and in particular increased competition on the product market, would reduce the incentive to innovate.
 Thus, increased competition would curtail innovation and consequently growth.
-The earliest Schumpeterian models of growth did indeed predict that competition would have a negative impact on innovation and growth.5
+The earliest Schumpeterian models of growth did indeed predict that competition would have a negative impact on innovation and growth.